Frequently Asked Questions About Ordering Your Rees Concert Line Harp

 How will my harp ship?

 Harps shipping domestically go UPS.
-We use UPS Supply Chain Solutions, DHL and a combination of other well-established shippers to move our international shipments.
+We use UPS Supply Chain Solutions, FedEx and a combination of other well-established shippers to move our international shipments.
 Everything goes by air.

 Will I be notified when my harp ships?